 Physicists Umberto Cannella and Daniel Whiteson explain what gravitational waves are and why they'll cause a big ripple in our understanding of the Universe.
 (Credit: PHD Comics)

 Gravitational waves are a key prediction of general relativity, a theory proposed by Albert Einstein in 1915 that is still our best explanation for the force of gravity.
 Einstein pictured space and time as interwoven aspects of the same underlying reality, known as space-time.
-Objects that possess mass, such as stars and planets, warp space-time much like how a heavy ball placed on a trampoline creates a bowl-like depression around itself.
+Objects that possess mass, such as stars and planets, warp space-time, much like how a heavy ball placed on a trampoline creates a bowl-like depression around itself.
 This curvature in the space-time trampoline, so to speak, is experienced by all matter in the universe as the force of gravity.
-Whenever any mass moves, it generates gravitational waves that ripple through space-time like ripples radiating across a pond's surface.
-For these waves to be big enough to detect, however, extraordinarily massive, astronomical objects are required, such as accelerating black holes or neutron stars.
-The ability to measure the strength and frequency of gravitational waves is important because such measurements would provide vital details about the distant, exotic phenomena that produced them.
+Whenever any mass moves, it generates gravitational waves that swell through space-time like ripples radiating across a pond's surface.
+For these waves to be big enough to detect, however, extraordinarily massive, astronomical objects are required, like accelerating black holes or neutron stars.
+The ability to measure the strength and frequency of gravitational waves is critical because such measurements provide vital details about the distant, exotic phenomena that unleashed the waves upon the cosmos.
 Learn more

 Why are gravitational waves important for science?

 Virtually all of our knowledge about the universe has come to us in the form of light, or electromagnetic radiation.
 Gravitational waves, however, are an entirely different form of radiation, produced by some of the most violent events in the universe.
-The study of gravitational waves will offer a new window into the explosions of titanic stars and events, such as the collisions of black holes, which may not produce significant electromagnetic radiation.
+The study of gravitational waves offers a new window into events, such as the collisions of black holes, and the explosions of titanic stars, which may not produce significant electromagnetic radiation.
 Gravitational waves should even be able to let scientists see all the way back to the origin of the universe itself in the Big Bang.
 Learn more

 What is The Kavli Foundation's role in LIGO?